-The World Bank Environmental and Social Standards (ESS) set out the requirements to be met by Borrowers with respect to the identification, assessment and mitigation of social and environmental risks and impacts associated with projects supported by the Bank through Investment Project Financing.
+The World Bank Environmental and Social Standards (ESSs) set out the requirements to be met by Borrowers with respect to the identification, assessment and mitigation of social and environmental risks and impacts associated with projects supported by the Bank through Investment Project Financing.

-Seven of the ten ESSs set out the standards that the Borrower and the project will meet throughout the project lifecycle, as follows
+Seven of the ten ESSs set out the standards that the Borrower and the project will meet throughout the project lifecycle, as follows:

-• ESS1: Assessment and Management of Environmental and Social Risks and Impacts;

-Evaluation of the effects of the activities in the construction and operation phase of the project on air, water, soil and social sense

-Environmental and social risks will be determined and necessary actions will be determined to reduce them.

-• ESS2: Labor and Working Conditions;

-Establishing suitable working conditions to ensure the safety of those who will work during the construction and operation phases of the project.

-By determining the risks for the employees, these risks will be prevented by training, protective equipment, measurement and analysis.

-• ESS3: Resource Efficiency and Pollution Prevention and Management;

-Efficient use of natural resources to be used within the scope of the project Establishing and monitoring plans and procedures to avoid unnecessary use of natural resources during the construction and operation phases of the project.

-• ESS4: Public Health and Safety;

-During the construction and operation phase of the project, the local people are not adversely affected in terms of health and safety.

-During the construction and operation phases of the project, necessary precautions should be taken to ensure that the people of the region are not adversely affected in terms of health and safety, and the people of the region are informed about the project.

-• ESS6: Conservation of Biodiversity and Sustainable Development of Living Natural Resources Management; and

-Conservation of existing biodiversity in and around the project area

-Taking measures to determine the existing biological diversity in the project area, to protect it in case of endemic species and to prevent damage to the biological diversity around the project area.

-• ESS10: Stakeholder Engagement and Information Disclosure.
+- ESS1: Assessment and Management of Environmental and Social Risks and Impacts; Evaluation of the effects of the activities in the construction and operation phase of the project on physical, biological and social environment.
+Environmental and social risks and impacts will be determined and necessary actions and mitigation measures will be determined to avoid risk and impacts and/or minimize or reduce them to acceptable levels.
+ESS2: Labor and Working Conditions: - ESS2: Labor and Working Conditions; Establishing suitable working conditions to ensure the safety of those who will work during the construction and operation phases of the project.
+By determining the risks for the employees, these risks will be prevented by training, personal protective equipment, measurement and analysis. - ESS3: Resource Efficiency and Pollution Prevention and Management; Efficient use of natural resources to be used within the scope of the project.
+Establishing and monitoring plans and procedures to avoid unnecessary use of natural resources during the construction and operation phases of the project will be provided. - ESS4: Community Health and Safety; During the construction and operation phase of the project, the local people are not adversely affected in terms of health and safety.
+During the construction and operation phases of the project, necessary precautions will be taken to ensure that the people of the region are not adversely affected in terms of health and - safety, and the people of the region are informed about the project.
+ESS5: Land Acquisition, Restrictions on Land Use and Involuntary Resettlement Settlement; Whether there will be land acquisition within the scope of the project Impacts on residents due to land acquisition Restriction of access to the lands of the people of the region due to the project Involuntary migration due to the project. - ESS6: Biodiversity Conservation and Sustainable Management of Living Natural Resources; Conservation of existing biodiversity in and around the project area.
+Taking measures to determine the existing biological diversity in the project area, to protect it in case of endemic species and to prevent damage to the biological diversity around the project area. - ESS10: Stakeholder Engagement and Information Disclosure.

-Involving and informing the person organizations that are likely to be affected by the project, establishing a suggestion and complaint mechanism
+Involving and informing the person organizations that are likely to be affected by the project, establishing a suggestion and complaint mechanism.

-Identifying the person organizations likely to be affected by the project, informing the stakeholders about the project, and establishing a system where they can report their suggestions and complaints during the construction and operation phases of the project.
+Identifying the person organizations likely to be affected by the project, informing the stakeholders about the project and establishing a system where they can report their suggestions and complaints during the construction and operation phases of the project.